thepaulmacca/k8s-local-cluster/README.md

 - Ingress NGINX for testing Ingress

 All other software is currently installed using a [helmfile](helmfile.yaml).
 I'm planning on using Argo CD instead in the near future.

-## Ingress

-I'm using [nip.io](https://nip.io/) for the below resources.

-### Argo CD API Server

-An ingress resource is created for accessing the Argo CD API Server.
-Go to [http://argocd.127.0.0.1.nip.io](http://argocd.127.0.0.1.nip.io) and then follow the rest of the [login instructions](https://argo-cd.readthedocs.io/en/stable/getting_started/#4-login-using-the-cli).

-### Prometheus

-Ingress has been enabled via the [values-kube-prometheus-stack.yaml](values-kube-prometheus-stack.yaml) file.
-Go to [http://prometheus.127.0.0.1.nip.io](http://prometheus.127.0.0.1.nip.io) to access the server.

-### Grafana

-Ingress has been enabled via the [values-kube-prometheus-stack.yaml](values-kube-prometheus-stack.yaml) file.
-Go to [http://grafana.127.0.0.1.nip.io](http://grafana.127.0.0.1.nip.io) and login with:

-- Username: admin
-- Password: prom-operator